 The money is distributed in whatever fashion works best for you: future lump sums on specified dates; over a set period; over a lifetime; monthly, quarterly, semi-annually, annually; in level or increasing payments; or in some combination of these options.

 Most people start by guaranteeing critical obligations first, including replacement or supplemental income, tuition payments, mortgage payments, retirement income and ongoing medical expenses.
 Then other needs are considered, like a down payment on a new home or car, remodeling projects, attorney fees, major tax bills, vacation planning, etc.

 Those most involved in settlement negotiations (attorneys, insurance professionals and court officers) know firsthand that many people who take a settlement in a single cash payment often have nothing left after just a few years.
-Two post-settlement surveys conducted in recent years by major insurance companies confirm this impression: Prudential, 2013 [View online] and American General Life Companies, 2007 [Download survey].
+A post-settlement survey conducted in 2007 by American General Life Companies confirms this impression [Download survey].

 Furthermore, many people who qualify for a structured settlement miss the added management fees, increased risk and negative tax consequences associated with other investments.
 Of course we understand how the grief and trauma associated with an injury can cloud anyone’s judgment.